Brightline Train Projects

 Jupiter – Riverside Dr. and Alternate A1A

-Daytime flagging operations, 7 a.m. to 5 p.m. to move materials for bridge construction, continuing through 2022.
+Daytime flagging operations, 7 a.m. to 5 p.m. to move materials for bridge construction, continuing through early 2023.
 Crossings may be closed briefly (1-2 minutes) as trucks enter and exit the right of way.
+For more information, please contact Katie Mizner at (407) 502-3587 or via email.

 Jupiter – Loxahatchee River

-Daytime bridge work operations, 7 a.m. to 7 p.m., Monday through Sunday, continuing through 2022 for bridge construction.
+Daytime bridge work operations, 7 a.m. to 7 p.m., Monday through Sunday, continuing through early 2023 for bridge construction.
+For more information, please contact Katie Mizner at (407) 502-3587 or via email.